OpitzLab/NeMo-TMS/8_Calcium-Modeling/README.md

   - <code>vtk</code> is a folder that contains the vtk output for the calcium concentrations and vtk output of the VDCC voltage data.
 Both files can be opened in Paraview.

 ## Using Paraview
 Paraview can be used to visualize the data and make animations.
-Below are basic directions for opening the vtk outpu.
+Below are basic directions for opening the vtk output.
 1. Once the simulation is complete open the <code>vtk</code> folder and there will be a long list of files as shown below:

 ![vtkfolder](images/vtkpic.png)